 - A full-time professional programme of four years, after 12 years of schooling, in elementary teacher education, leading to a Bachelor of Elementary Education (B.El.Ed.) degree.
 This programme is offered in eight affiliated colleges of the University of Delhi.

-- A full-time professional teacher education programme for one academic year, leading to a Bachelor of Special Education (Visual Impairment) degree.
+- A full-time professional teacher education programme for two academic year, leading to a Bachelor of Special Education (Visual Impairment) degree.
 This course is offered at Durgabai Deshmukh College.

-- A full-time professional teacher education programme for one academic year, leading to a Bachelor of Special Education (Mental Retardation) degree.
+- A full-time professional teacher education programme for two academic year, leading to a Bachelor of Special Education (Mental Retardation) degree.
 This course is offered at Lady Irwin College.

-- A full-time advanced programme in Education for one academic year leading to a Master of Education (M.Ed.) degree.
+- A full-time advanced programme in Education for two academic year leading to a Master of Education (M.Ed.) degree.

 - A full-time pre-doctoral research programme of eighteen months and a part-time programme of twenty-four months for working professionals in Education leading to the degree of Master of Philosophy (M.Phil.)